tendermint/tendermint/docs/rfc/rfc-005-event-system.rst

 our upcoming review of the RPC interfaces and our ongoing thoughts about stability and performance, as well as the preparation for Tendermint 1.0, we should revisit the design and implementation of the event system.
-This document discusses both the current state of the system
+This document discusses both the current state of the system and potential directions for future improvement.

 Background
 ----------